Ivan Bogachev

 STRUCTURAL PARTS & IMPULSES

-4. Intelligence.
-The ability to make and follow rules.
+4. Intelligence (to make and follow rules).

 WILL TO LIVE